h15200/notes/aws.md

 ## IAM

-Amazon's tool to control account level security.
+- Amazon's tool to control account level security.
 This allows you to control who can access what in your AWS account.
+- generally best practice to never use the root user until you have to.
+Create a new IAM account and log in to the IAM, not root
+- users and roles
+  - IAM users are people who work in AWS regularly. they are granted the least permissions to do their tasks
+  - Roles are short term delegation of permissions to people who need temporary access.
+They only assume some permissions.
+- Permission boundaries are set so that users can't create a new IAM user with more permissions than they have
+- condition permissions can be used to restrict users from certain IP addresses

 ## Route 53